zmiguel2016/myFavs/README.md

 You can run app on browser:
 https://myfavs-explore.herokuapp.com/

-Or you can run on local node serve:
+Or you can run on local node server:
 `npm run devStart`

 # Author